Charlie Kirk’s pro-Trump youth group stokes vaccine resistance as covid surges again

 “It’s a damaging message for young people, especially with the new variants,” she said.

-Ochsenbein, the Tennessee doctor tapped as a “breakout speaker” for Turning Point’s student summit, told his audience that it was acceptable to get the vaccine.
+Ochsenbein, the Tennessee doctor tapped as a “breakout speaker” for Turning Point’s recent student summit, told his audience it was acceptable to get the vaccine.
 “If you want the vaccine, and you have read the data and you want to get it, hurrah for you,” he said, according to the recording.
 “But if you don’t want it, you should fight it tooth and nail.”

 In an interview, Ochsenbein, who was awarded a Medal of Valor by Trump in 2018 for saving a person trapped after a fiery car crash, said he had been vaccinated.
-He told students in Tampa he had made that decision, he said, also posted a picture of himself getting the shot on Instagram.
+He told students in Tampa he had made that decision, he said, and also posted a picture of himself getting the shot on Instagram.

 He said he participated in the summit, addressing a crowd that he estimated included between 100 and 200 students, because he “wanted to make sure there was medical representation there.”
 He affirmed in his remarks that the virus was “real,” but also said the delta variant was being used by the media “to scare us again” and scare “political leaders … so that they shut the cities down so they can get back their control.”